caiofuccio/caiofuccio/README.md

 I'm from Brazil 🇧🇷, 28 years old and studying to be a Web Developer.

 * 🏠 Living at Belo Horizonte, MG
-* 🎓 Graduated in Electrical Engineer at UFMG
+* 🎓 Graduated in Electrical Engineering at UFMG
 * 📖 Currently studying at @Rocketseat
 * 🌱 Currently learning ReactJS, NextJS and Sass
 * 🍃 Future planning to learn Node.js